ohler55/ojc/README.md

  - Added ojc_cmp() function that compares two ojcVal values.

+ - Fixed follow parser to remain open as expected.

 ### Release 1.7.0 - January 1, 2015

  - Added ojc_duplicate() function that make a deep copy of an element (ojcVal).